desihub/desidatamodel/doc/DESI_SPECTRO_DATA/NIGHT/EXPID/focus-EXPID.rst

 HDU8_  FOCUS6T BINTABLE         Focus image 6 metadata
 ====== ======= ================ ===================

+Raw images from focus cameras.
+The data are deliberately out of focus with one half positive out of focus and the other half negative.
+There is a region in between that vignetted by the filter holder.

 The FOCUSn data will be 3D[nframes, ny, nx] such that ``data[i]`` is the 2D GFA frame number ``i``.
 Row ``i`` of the FOCUSnT table will contain the metadata about that frame, e.g. the